nya3jp/tast/docs/writing_tests.md

-Public tests built into the default `cros` local and remote [test bundles] are checked into the [tast-tests repository] under the [src/go.chromium.org/tast-tests/cros/local/bundles/cros/] and [src/go.chromium.org/tast-tests/cros/remote/bundles/cros/] directories (which may also be accessed by the `local_tests` and `remote_tests` symlinks at the top of the repository).
+Public tests built into the default `cros` local and remote [test bundles] are checked into the [tast-tests repository] under the [src/go.chromium.org/tast-tests/cros/local/bundles/cros/] and [src/go.chromium.org/tast-tests/cros/remote/bundles/cros/] directories (where src/go.chromium.org/tast-tests/cros/ can also be accessed by the `cros` symlink at the top of the repository).
 Private tests are checked into private repositories such as the [tast-tests-private repository], and built into non-`cros` test bundles.

 Tests are categorized into packages based on the functionality that